HC24701806/Miscellaneous/README.md

+# Description
-Random projects that I did for fun
+Random projects that I did for fun, mostly projections, predictions, and AI